ruzruk7/CodeWars.com/README.md

 # CodeWars.com
-Contains all of the solutions to CodeWar problems listed based on KYU (level of expertise)
+Contains all of the problems solved on codewars seperated into different KYU's(level of expertise).
+Along with personal solution, the community preferred solution for best practice will also be added.